-- 3.3 (1) This section does not apply to regulated work done in respect of amusement rides or passenger ropeways. - (2) An individual may install or alter non-structural elevator cab enclosure linings, flooring, floor coverings or door claddings if the individual - (a) holds a permit, issued for the purposes of this section, that is relevant to the regulated work to be done, and - (b) is under the general supervision of a licensed elevating device contractor who holds a Class A, RA, H or IC licence. - (3) An individual may install or alter elevator emergency communications systems, security systems designed to restrict access to an elevating device or display screen systems or security cameras inside an elevator cab if the individual - (a) is employed, for the purpose of doing the regulated work, by a licensed electrical contractor, - (b) does the regulated work under a permit, issued for the purposes of this section, that is relevant to the regulated work to be done, and - (c) is under the general supervision of a licensed elevating device contractor. - (4) An individual may install or service lights and receptacles, fire alarm initiating devices or electrical ventilation equipment that are located in a hoistway if all of the following conditions are met: - (a) the regulated work is done by a licensed electrical contractor, or by an individual employed, for the purpose of doing the regulated work, by a licensed electrical contractor; - (b) the regulated work is done under a permit issued under the Electrical Safety Regulation; - (c) a licensed elevating device contractor directly supervises both the access to the hoistway and all regulated work that involves connecting to any component of the elevator that is subject to a code adopted under this regulation. - (5) An individual may install or service sprinkler equipment that is located in a hoistway if a licensed elevating device contractor directly supervises access to the hoistway.
+- 3.3 (1) This section does not apply to regulated work done in respect of amusement rides or passenger ropeways. - (2) An individual may install or alter non-structural elevator cab enclosure linings, flooring, floor coverings or door claddings if the individual - (a) holds a permit, issued for the purposes of this section, that is relevant to the regulated work to be done, and - (b) is supervised by a licensed elevating device contractor who holds a Class A, RA, H or IC licence.

-- (6) A licensed elevating device contractor who is supervising regulated work done under this section must not permit regulated work to be done in any manner that may adversely affect the safe operation of an elevating device, regardless of - (a) the qualifications of the individual doing the regulated work, or - (b) what is permitted under the permit referred to in subsection (3) (b) or (4) (b). [en.
+- (3) An individual may install or alter elevator emergency communications systems, security systems designed to restrict access to an elevating device or display screen systems or security cameras inside an elevator cab if the individual - (a) is employed, for the purpose of doing the regulated work, by a licensed electrical contractor, - (b) does the regulated work under a permit, issued for the purposes of this section, that is relevant to the regulated work to be done, and - (c) is supervised by a licensed elevating device contractor. - (4) An individual may install or service lights and receptacles, fire alarm initiating devices or electrical ventilation equipment that are located in a hoistway if all of the following conditions are met: - (a) the regulated work is done by a licensed electrical contractor, or by an individual employed, for the purpose of doing the regulated work, by a licensed electrical contractor; - (b) the regulated work is done under a permit issued under the Electrical Safety Regulation; - (c) a licensed elevating device contractor directly supervises both the access to the hoistway and all regulated work that involves connecting to any component of the elevator that is subject to a code adopted under this regulation. - (5) An individual may install or service sprinkler equipment that is located in a hoistway if a licensed elevating device contractor directly supervises access to the hoistway. - (6) A licensed elevating device contractor who is supervising regulated work done under this section must not permit regulated work to be done in any manner that may adversely affect the safe operation of an elevating device, regardless of - (a) the qualifications of the individual doing the regulated work, or - (b) what is permitted under the permit referred to in subsection (3) (b) or (4) (b).[en.
 B.C.
 Reg.
 239/2014, s.
-5; am.
-B.C.
-Reg.
-184/2019, App.
-2, s.
-3.]
+5.]